jph98/battleships/README.md

 ----

 * Change form POST to an AJAX post so we can register a callback and play the destroy sound
-* MAIN - Fix state where player destroys a tile already destroyed - should not register hit
 * MAIN - Game state end checking and the game over screen
 * MAIN - Display of players at top, e.g. human: jon, computer: dave
 * MAIN - Show board for opponent, also show players board